habitry/habitry_source/Templates/01-read-first.md

 ## Templates for post-launch period.

-### Communication Platform Posts
+### Community Platform Posts

-Below we've provided templates for posts to the communications platform you're using (like the Habitry platform or Facebook Groups).
+Below we've provided templates for posts to the community platform you're using (like the Habitry platform or Facebook Groups).

 #### Post #1: Icebreakers ###
 These are useful for helping your community members get comfortable and talking right on Day 1.